se-edu/learningresources/contents/projectManagement/testDrivenDevelopment.md

 ### Benefit 2: Test-driven Development Ensures that Product Requirements are Understood

 Test-driven development requires the developers to have a good understanding of the product or feature requirements before any sort of development can begin.
-As mentioned earlier, the first step in development is (ideally) writing acceptance tests.
-Coming up with acceptance tests without a clear picture of the requirements or specifications  can be dangerous as -
+As mentioned earlier, the first step in development is (ideally) writing tests.
+Coming up with tests without a clear picture of the requirements or specifications  can be dangerous as -

 1. you could end up testing something that doesn't need to be tested, thus giving you a false sense of accomplishment when you write production code to pass the test, or
 1. you could end up overlooking some requirements that _must_ be tested, which is far worse.